Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 **Please note** that, in the the reference implementation:

 - The trip is considered `complete` if the trip's driver location matches the trip's destination location.
 While this is not realistic, it does provide a method to determine when the trip is complete.
 In reality though, there has to be a more reliable way of determining completion.
 - The orchestrators currently use the persistence layer (described above) instead of calling the APIs to retrieve and persist trips.
 There is a setting in the `ISettingService` that controls this behavior i.e. `IsPersistDirectly`.
-More about this in the source code section.
+More about this in the [source code](#source-code-structure) section.

-TBA - Khaled
-What makes Durable Functions different than standard ones?
-What do they solve for Relecloud?
-Remember, they said this was one of the things that set Azure's FaaS offering apart from the competition.

-TBA - Khaled
-Explain how Durable Functions are being used in the solution for orchestration.
-How could what is shown in the sample solution be expanded on?
-What are some other possible scenarios (briefly touch on fan out/fan in, etc.)
+The Azure Durable Functions are quite powerful as they provide a way to instantiate thousands of managed stateful instances in a serverless environment.
+This capability exists in other Azure products such as [Service Fabric](https://azure.microsoft.com/en-us/services/service-fabric/)'s stateful actors.
+The difference is that the Azure Durable Functions require a lot less effort to maintain and code.

 ## Event Grid

 The durable orchestrators externalize the trip at the following events:

-- Drivers Notified
-- Driver Picked
-- Trip Starting
-- Trip Running i.e. an event every x seconds
-- Trip Completed
-- Trip Aborted

 ```csharp
     // Event Grid Event Subjects